 Scottish history is littered with bloody conflicts, but very few compare to the last major military engagement on British soil.

 It is the quintessential showdown; Highland clansmen versus British Redcoats.
-This final battle of the 1745 Jacobite Rebellion was nothing short of a massacre and all but ensured the death of highland culture.
+This final battle of the 1745 Jacobite Rebellion was nothing short of a massacre and all but ensured the end of the Jacobite dream.

 On Culloden Moor, the two armies met.
 Historians estimate that the Jacobites were outnumbered by anywhere between 9000 to 6000, or 8000-7000.

-The organised, disciplined ranks of royalist soldiers fired shot upon shot at the clansmen bogged down in the muddy soup caused by artillery fire and poor weather.
+The organised, disciplined ranks of royalist soldiers fired shot upon shot at the clansmen, many of whom became bogged down in the muddy stramash caused by artillery fire and poor weather.
 Casualty numbers vary with a supposed 50 deaths and over 200 injured for the Redcoat forces – compared to between 1500 to 2000 on the Jacobite side.